 NATALIE: Okay.
 So everyone who is interested in that needs to really get on your mailing list so that they can hear about that.

 NATALIE: I would love to.
 That would be totally my honor.
 By the way, for those of you listening, I will be sure to include the links that Patrick just mentioned in the show notes so you can find those.
-If you are listening to this on your phone or your iPad, all you have to do is go to Flyingfreenow.com, click on the podcast link in the menu bar, and go to episode 38.
+If you are listening to this on your phone or your iPad, all you have to do is go to flyingfreenow.com/38.
 That will have the show notes.
 There will be a transcript you can download to read and underline.
 You can also click on the links and go directly to all the places Patrick just told you about.

 PATRICK: Now we have to do a conference.